Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 My Background:

-I summarized crime and justice issues for dignitaries and practitioners when I worked for two US Department of Justice agencies, The National Criminal Justice Reference Service (senior specialist for crime prevention) and the National Crime Prevention Council (director of information services).
+I summarized crime and justice issues for dignitaries and practitioners while working for two US Department of Justice agencies: the National Criminal Justice Reference Service (senior specialist for crime prevention and statistics) and the National Crime Prevention Council (director of information services).

-I supplied overviews of crime and criminal justice topics to every national and international media source for 35 years as a director of public information for state criminal justice agencies along with the national entities cited above.
+I offered overviews of crime and criminal justice topics to every national and international media source for 35 years as a director of public information for state criminal justice agencies and the national entities cited above.

-I take the complicated topics of crime and justice and offer observations and research summations that the non-criminologist can understand based on my academic and criminal justice experience including six years in law enforcement.
+I take the complicated topics of crime and justice and offer observations and research summations that the non-criminologist can understand based on my decades of academic and criminal justice experience, including six years in law enforcement.

 There is significant intricacy when discussing crime statistics.
-Analyzing crime becomes complex because readers have to go to multiple reports or locations to understand primary sources.
+Analyzing crime becomes complex because readers must go to multiple reports or locations to understand primary sources.

 I try to answer most questions here.

-There are a multitude of reputable sources for crime in the United States but two are primary, crimes reported to law enforcement compiled by the FBI, and The National Crime Victimization Survey from the Bureau of Justice Statistics.
+There are many reputable sources for crime in the United States, but two are primary: crimes reported to law enforcement compiled by the FBI, and the National Crime Victimization Survey from the Bureau of Justice Statistics.
 Both are US Department of Justice Agencies.
-More on both are below.
+More on both is below.

 Page 1: Subsections Of This Report